MattMcPartlon/AttnPacker/README.md

 # AttnPacker

-Pre-trained models, and PDB files used to generate all results is available at  https://zenodo.org/record/7559358#.Y83tYuzMI0Q
+Pre-trained models, and PDB files used to generate all results are available at  https://zenodo.org/record/7559358#.Y83tYuzMI0Q

 TODO: Examples and Inference